tautschnig/bmt/README.md

 - Benchmark execution helpers
 - Result evaluation

-All steps are performed by subcommands of the main `cpbm' command.
-Type `cpbm help' to get the list of all subcommands.
+All steps are performed by subcommands of the main `cpbm` command.
+Type `cpbm help` to get the list of all subcommands.

 Please report problems, bugs, questions, suggestions to Michael Tautschnig